-- Incomplete descriptions where it is difficult to tell what is being proposed for funding. - Duplicate projects including projects that overlap (cover the same geographical area). - Conflict in the number of lanes and completion years in segmented projects. - Unidentified number and direction of existing and proposed lanes. - Missing the number of vehicles to be included in the purchase by fiscal year. - Missing the required local match. - Missing completion dates and environmental document type and dates. - Not identifying regionally significant projects for modeling. - Not identifying TCM projects in the SCAB and SCCAB areas. - Missing Grouped Project lists. - Missing modeling information for bus expansion projects. - Incorrect RTP ID's. - Project Status should be reviewed and updated. - Submitting projects in an Administrative Modification with Added or Deleted Phases. - Submitting projects with Construction funding in two consecutive years (without indication of multiple contracts.) - Missing program codes. - Conflict with completion date and funding years. - Not programming funds in year of expenditures dollars. - Submitting projects with missing CMP measures and CMP backup - Submitting projects with a project scope that describes more than one project - Submitting projects with the incorrect Local, Transportation Development Credit (include fund and year of match), or Toll Credit (include fund only) match amount - Narratives not giving a clear Change Reason - Submitting bookkeeping projects - Submitting New HBP model type projects without verifying if the project has been modeled in the approved RTP/SCS - Submitting changes to ATP projects without backup showing approval from the CTC
+- Incomplete descriptions where it is difficult to tell what is being proposed for funding. - Duplicate projects including projects that overlap (cover the same geographical area). - Conflict in the number of lanes and completion years in segmented projects. - Unidentified number and direction of existing and proposed lanes. - Missing the number of vehicles to be included in the purchase by fiscal year. - Missing the required local match. - Missing completion dates and environmental document type and dates. - Not identifying regionally significant projects for modeling. - Not identifying TCM projects in the SCAB and SCCAB areas. - Missing Grouped Project lists. - Missing modeling information for bus expansion projects. - Incorrect RTP ID's. - Project Status should be reviewed and updated. - Submitting projects in an Administrative Modification with Added or Deleted Phases. - Submitting projects with Construction funding in two consecutive years (without indication of multiple contracts.) - Missing program codes. - Conflict with completion date and funding years. - Not programming funds in year of expenditures dollars. - Submitting projects with missing CMP measures and CMP backup - Submitting projects with a project scope that describes more than one project - Submitting projects with the incorrect Local, Transportation Development Credit (include fund and year of match), or Toll Credit (include fund only) match amount - Narratives not giving a clear Change Reason - Not double checking that the changes shown in the narrative are accurate. - Submitting bookkeeping projects (change to prior year funding only) - Submitting New HBP model type projects without verifying if the project has been modeled in the approved RTP/SCS - Submitting changes to ATP projects without backup showing approval from the Commission - Missing projects fields (political districts) - Projects missing Performance Measures information

-C. REFERENCE SECTION
+C. REFERENCE SECTION Program Codes

-1. Program Codes